kweku-xvi/email-sender/README.md

-email sender app, using python & django this is an  email-sender app built with python, bootstrap and django
+this is an email application built with django & bootstrap.